 Directions

-- Preparation of ingredients: Begin by slicing the onions thinly and mincing the garlic.
-This helps to release their flavors during cooking.
+- Prep ingredients: Start by slicing the onions and mincing the garlic so they release more flavor.

-- Sautéing onions in the slow cooker: Drizzle olive oil in the bottom of the slow cooker.
-Add the sliced onions and stir to coat them in olive oil.
-Select the sauté function (if available) and cook the onions for about 20-30 minutes until they are soft and begin to caramelize.
+- Sauté onions: Drizzle oil at bottom of slow cooker.
+Add onions and stir to coat.
+If your cooker has a sauté setting, use it for about 20–30 minutes till onions are soft and starting to caramelize.

-- Adding broth and seasonings: Once the onions are ready, add the minced garlic, broth, thyme, bay leaves, salt, and pepper.
-Stir everything together well.
+- Add broth and seasonings: Toss in garlic, broth, thyme, bay leaves, salt and pepper.
+Mix everything well.

-- Cooking time and temperature settings: Cover the slow cooker and set it on low for 6-8 hours or high for 3-4 hours, allowing the flavors to meld and the onions to become perfectly tender.
+- Cook: Cover and set on low for 6–8 hours or high for 3–4 hours so the flavors really meld.

-- Final steps before serving: Once cooked, remove and discard the bay leaves.
-Ladle the soup into oven-safe bowls.
-Top each bowl with a slice of baguette and a generous amount of grated Parmesan cheese.
-Place the bowls under the broiler for 2-5 minutes until the cheese is bubbling and golden brown.
+- Finish and serve: Remove bay leaves.
+Ladle soup into oven-safe bowls, top each with a bread slice and sprinkle with parmesan.
+Broil for 2–5 minutes until cheese is bubbling and golden.

 Tips and Variations

-- Vegetarian versions: Swap the beef broth for vegetable broth and use a mix of your favorite cheeses, such as mozzarella or fontina.
+- Vegetarian versions: Swap beef broth for vegatable broth and use cheeses like mozzrella or fontina.

 Serving and Pairing Suggestions